-In 2015, Niles directed a hour long pilot episode of a investigative-adventure documentary series featuring medicine people from across the globe working with indigenous Earth medicines to heal, illuminate, and connect to the web of life.
-It was released on October 1st 2016 online after a world premiere at the Raindance International Film Festival in London.
+Niles is the co-creator OF A investigative-adventure documentary series featuring medicine people from across the globe working with indigenous Earth medicines to heal, illuminate, and connect to the web of life.

-The show's aim is to examine and showcase not just these shamanic medicines, but the shamans that wield them.
-Shamans of the Global Village will be unique with a focus on both indigenous and Western men and women learning to become shamans, what drives them, what their backgrounds are, and why the role of the shaman is vital in the 21st century.
-If, as Marshall McLuhan said, we are now a “global village”, then we need our own healers that understand the deep power and sacredness these plant medicines can reveal.
+This investigative-adventure documentary series examines not just these shamanic medicines, but the shamans that wield them.
+Shamans of the Global Village is unique with a focus on both indigenous and modern men and women learning to become shamans, what drives them, what their backgrounds are, and why the role of the shaman is vital in the 21st century.
+If, as Marshall McLuhan said, we are now a “global village”, then we need our own healers that understand the deep power and sacredness these ancient Earth medicines can reveal.

 Journalist Rak Razam interviews and sits in ceremony, experiencing healing medicine ceremonies with Western shamans across the globe, in countries where these plants are legal.
 Razam shows how the modern shamanic resurgence is being passed on from indigenous tribes to these new wave medicine people working in the Global Village, in the cities and the jungles of the 21st century.
 The show focuses on personalities, not just medicines, to bring alive the role of the shaman in the modern world.